soupi/learn-haskell-blog-generator/src/09-documentation.md

 As you can see, `|` and `^` can be used to document functions, function arguments, types, data constructors, modules, and more.
-They are probably the most important Haddock annotations to remember (and even then, `|` alone is sufficient).
+They are probably the most important Haddock annotations to remember (and even then, `|` alone will suffice).

+> **Tip**: Annotate the modules, types, and the top-level definitions
+> which are exported from your project
-Make sure to, at the very least, document the exported modules, types, top-level values and top-level functions with some high-level description of what they do.
+> with some high-level description of what they are used for (at the very least).
+>
-Your users and collaborators will thank you!
+> Your users and collaborators will thank you!

 ### Section headings